Image by Michal Jarmoluk

-- Companies are adopting technology for productivity that’s evolving faster than they can recruiting competent workers.
+In other words, companies are embracing AI and adopting technology for productivity, so that’s evolving faster than they can recruiting competent workers.
+Fortunately, AI not hurting trade workers.

-You might recall more than 300 companies pledged to support President Trump’s workforce initiative, “Pledge to America’s Workers,” to provide skills training for 12 million workers.
+You might recall in 2017, more than 300 companies pledged to support President Trump’s workforce initiative, “Pledge to America’s Workers,” to provide skills training for 12 million workers.
+But are they doing enough now?

 Be aware that the skills gaps are the reality for years to come.